Trust1Team/t1c-lib-js/README.md

 $ npm install
 ```

-Use npm test to run the test suite of the project
+Use gulp test to run the test suite of the project
 ```bash
 $ gulp test
 ```